TanishB/HashHacks3_NdimensionalBIT/README IMPORTANT.txt

 1. Install python 3.6 or more from the link https://www.python.org/downloads/.

+2. Install all the dependencies using install.py.

-2. Open command line from the directory where the zip file is downloaded.
+	a.
+Open command line from the directory where the zip file is downloaded.

-3. Simply type python interviewer.py to run the virtual interviewer.
+	b.
+Simply type python install.py, after its finished, type interviewer.py to run the virtual interviewer.

 Note: